amplify-education/rcubic/README.rst

 * Edges (dependency)

-  - Palegreen: Soft dependency, script does not exist.
+  - Pale Green: Soft dependency, script does not exist.
 Dependency will not be fulfilled.

   - Green: Soft dependency, script exists.
-Dependency will be fullfilled.
+Dependency will be fulfilled.

   - Red: Hard dependency, script does not exist.
-Dependency will not be fullfilled and validation will fail.
+Dependency will not be fulfilled and validation will fail.

-  - Blue: Hard depdendency, script exists.
-Dependency will be fullfilled.
+  - Blue: Hard dependency, script exists.
+Dependency will be fulfilled.